Tax Law Changes: 2019

 As a result of these changes, fewer taxpayers may decide to itemize deductions.
 This is because the total amount of itemized deductions may no longer be greater than the standard deduction.
 If this applies to your situation, the tax preparation process could be easier for you this year if you’ve itemized deductions in the past.

 Tax reform also lowered individual tax rates across the board.
-Here are the new individual tax brackets (which also apply to many businesses that are organized as pass-through entities):

 The child tax credit was also doubled from $1,000 to $2,000, $1,400 of which is refundable, while raising the phase-out income range for claiming the credit.
 As a result, more families will be able to claim this valuable credit.